Koyie Hill: New York Yankees

-On April 6, the Yankees picked him up on waivers, only to designate him for assignment on April 14, 2006.
-On April 17, he accepted an assignment to the Yankees' Triple-A team, the Columbus Clippers.
+On April 6, 2006, the New York Yankees claimed Hill off waivers, only to designate him for assignment on April 14.
+On April 17, he accepted an outright assignment to the Yankees' Triple-A affiliate, the Columbus Clippers.
 Once the 2006 season concluded, Hill was released from the Yankees organization.

 Chicago Cubs

 On November 16, 2006, Hill signed a minor league contract with the Chicago Cubs.

 On June 1, 2007, Hill was called up to replace the injured Henry Blanco.
 Hill saw action later that day as he was put into the game in the top of the sixth inning after Michael Barrett was taken out of the game after Barrett scuffled with teammate Carlos Zambrano.

-On August 20, 2007, Hill was designated for assignment.
-The Cubs signed Hill to a minor league contract in the 2007 off-season so he could compete with Henry Blanco for the backup catcher role in spring training.
+On August 20, Hill was designated for assignment.
+In 36 total appearances for the Cubs, he batted .161/.231/.269 with two home runs and 12 RBI.

-On September 1, 2008, Hill's contract was purchased by the Chicago Cubs and he was called up to the expanded 40-man roster.
+The Cubs re-signed Hill to a minor league contract in the 2007 offseason so he could compete with Henry Blanco for the backup catcher role in spring training.
+On September 1, 2008, Hill's contract was purchased by the Cubs and he was called up to the expanded 40-man roster.
+In 10 games for the team, he went 2-for-21 (.095) with 1 RBI.